-Student's may access term grades as part of the academic record on CLAWS.
+Student's may access term grades as part of the academic record on Self-Service.
 Student's who are not making satisfactory progress are informed periodically by the instructors.

 Formal grade reports are available at the end of each grading period and are mailed to the student's home upon request.
 Please contact the Office of Records and Registration Services if you wish to have a formal grade report sent to your home.

 The Grading System